soundpress/RulesOfNYC/docs/c47/index.rst

 (f) Wherever a photo identification is required, the photo must bear a reasonable likeness to the person whose identity is being established.
 The person's gender identity or gender expression will not be the basis for rejection of a photo.

-(g) Applicants ages ten to thirteen years of age must be accompanied at enrollment by a caretaker who must sign the application on behalf of the applicant.
+(g) Except for students who are applying for an IDNYC Card at a participating middle school pursuant to 68 RCNY § 6-04(e), applicants ages ten to thirteen years of age must be accompanied at enrollment by a caretaker who must sign the application on behalf of the applicant.
+Students applying for a card pursuant to 68 RCNY § 6-04(e) need not be accompanied by a caretaker, but will be required to submit an application signed by their parent as defined in Chancellor’s Regulation Number A-820.